I have a CNC mill and a desire to make circuit boards. Naturally, I need to create tool paths for these circuit boards and cut them out with my mill.

 At first glance intersecting an arc with anything seems like it should be more difficult than just a couple of lines.
 But, while this problem isn’t quite as straightforward, it isn’t pear shaped either.

 The easiest way to think of intersecting a line and an arc is to think of the points on a line that are some fixed distance away from the center of a circle.
-If we define a line like above, then we’re just looking for the value of $t$ where the length of the vector from the arc’s center ($\vec{c}$) to a point on the line is equal to the arc’s radius ($r$).
+If we define a line like above, then we’re just looking for the value of

 Knowing the sum of squares definition of vector length and a bit of off-screen algebra yields a friendly quadratic to solve.